Chapter 13. User Session Management

 To be able to issue an offline token, users need to have the role mapping for the realm-level role

 offline_access.
 Clients also need to have that role in their scope.
-Finally, the client needs to have an

 The client can request an offline token by adding the parameter

 scope=offline_access when sending authorization request to Red Hat Single Sign-On.
 The Red Hat Single Sign-On OIDC client adapter automatically adds this parameter when you use it to access secured URL of your application (i.e. http://localhost:8080/customer-portal/secured?scope=offline_access).
 The Direct Access Grant and Service Accounts also support offline tokens if you include